mahersay/Digital-Communication-System/README.md

 # 📡 Digital Communication System

-Simulation of PCM and DPCM digital communication systems with TCP/IP client-server transmission using MATLAB.
+An interactive MATLAB-based system for simulating PCM and DPCM digital communication with TCP/IP client-server architecture.

 ---